Spanish settlement of Puerto Rico: Spanish administration

-Settler waves, 1500–1898
+Spanish settler waves, 1500–1898

 Bronze statue of explorer Juan Ponce de León in Plaza de San José, San Juan.

 From the start of the conquest of Puerto Rico, Castilians ruled over the religious (Catholicism) and political life.
 Some came to the island for just a few years and then returned to Spain.
 However, many stayed.

 Among Puerto Rico's founding families were the Castilian Ponce de León family.
 Their home was built in 1521 by Ponce de Leon but he died in the same year, leaving "La Casa Blanca", or "The White House", to his young son Luis Ponce de León.
 The original structure didn't last long; two years after its construction a hurricane destroyed it and it was rebuilt by Ponce de León's son-in-law Juan García Troche.
 The descendants of Ponce de León's family lived in La Casa Blanca for more than 250 years when in 1779 the Spanish Army took control of it.
 Finally, the American military moved into La Casa Blanca in 1898.
 The southern city of Ponce is named after Juan Ponce de León y Loayza, the great-grandson of the island's first governor.